ahmednafies/fastapi_gino/README.md

-# fastapi_sqlalchemy_alembic
+# fastapi_gino

-This repo is used as a part of a tutorial to show how to use Fastapi and pydantic with Sqlalchemy, postgresql, Alembic(for migrations).
+This repo is used as a part of a tutorial to show how to use Fastapi with gino for handelling database asynchronously

 The full article is published on medium [here](https://medium.com/@ahmed.nafies/fastapi-with-sqlalchemy-postgresql-and-alembic-and-of-course-docker-f2b7411ee396)

 ## How to build

-    docker-compose build
+	make install

 ## How to run

-    docker-compose up
+	make run

 and go to: